CSCIX65G/crosscompilation/README.md

 ## To do

 1. The next big to do is to get all of this working with VS Code.
 I’ve tried getting [this](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) working, but so far no dice with remote lldb debugging.
 If it could be combined with [this](https://marketplace.visualstudio.com/items?itemName=vknabel.vscode-swift-development-environment) we’d have a decent Mac IDE for swift.
+The big thing on the debugger is that it seems to not understand the remote commands properly.

 2. Extend the previous lld-server work I did in January to run distro-less on all platforms as well.